Ono-se/credit_card_anomaly_detection/README.md

 0.0025 and 0.0017 are essentially tied on F1 — raising `contamination` mainly traded precision for recall rather than improving overall detection quality. **0.0025 was selected as the final operating point**, favoring the higher recall (catching more fraud, at the cost of more false positives) — a defensible choice given that missed fraud is typically more costly than a flagged-but-legitimate transaction.

-## Limitations & Next Steps

-- **Absolute precision and recall are modest** (~17–25%), which is expected for a purely unsupervised approach on this data — it reflects the genuine difficulty of separating rare fraud from noise without using labels to learn fraud-specific patterns, not an implementation flaw.
-- **Labels were used for evaluation and hyperparameter selection, not model fitting** — this is standard practice for anomaly detection (you need *some* ground truth to know if your unsupervised model is any good), but it means the reported metrics assume label availability that a fully unsupervised production deployment might not have upfront.
-- **A natural next step is a semi-supervised or hybrid approach:** using the unsupervised anomaly score as one input to a supervised model trained on the (small) labeled fraud set, rather than treating detection as purely unsupervised.
-This could combine Isolation Forest's ability to catch novel patterns with the precision gains of learning from known fraud examples.
-- **Time-based features were explored only at a surface level** (raw `Time` in seconds since first transaction).
-Engineering features like time-since-last-transaction-for-this-account or transaction velocity could meaningfully improve detection, though this dataset's anonymization limits how far that can go.

 ## Tools

 Python, pandas, scikit-learn (`IsolationForest`, `LocalOutlierFactor`, `StandardScaler`), seaborn, matplotlib.